 GASB Statement No. 101, Compensated Absences.
 The objective of this statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
-The requirements of this statement are effective for fiscal year beginning after December15, 2023, and all reporting periods thereafter.
-Earlier applications is encouraged.
+The requirements of this statement are effective for fiscal year beginning after December 15, 2023, and all reporting periods thereafter.
+Earlier applications are encouraged.